Naomi Pomeroy, star of "Top Chef Masters" and award-winning chef, dies in river tubing accident in Oregon

 Authorities said they safely recovered the other two people on the shore and transported them to a boat launch.

+Pomeroy's body was recovered Wednesday, the sheriff's office said, after people canoeing on the river spotted her remains and called 911.

+"BCSO marine deputies arrived shortly after, located a deceased female on a shallow section of bedrock near the middle of the river with about one to two feet of water," the sheriff's office said.

-The sheriff's office said it is still working to recover Pomeroy's body.
-It searched the area using sonar, underwater cameras and drones but was unable to find it due to heavy debris.
+The sheriff's office had earlier searched the area using sonar, underwater cameras and drones but was initially unable to find her body.

 "I am dedicated to locating Naomi to bring her home to her family and loved ones", Sheriff Jef Van Arsdall said in a statement.
 "I want to thank all involved in the search and recovery mission and support during this difficult time."